Madic-/Sway-DE/README.md

 ## Installation

 Run setup.sh.
 The most part of the script is independend and can be done on every linux distribution.
 There is only a small part, adding repositories and installing software, at the beginning of the script.
-The part can be easily extended.
+This part can be easily extended.
+But only Fedora is tested by me.

-During installation it will do the following changes to the system:
+During installation the script will do the following changes to the system:

 * Add the following repos from fedora copr: